DevilCoders/CyberTex/README.md

 Running the playbook above builds a structured execution plan, interpolating variables across tasks and actions while maintaining a full audit trail of findings, notes, payloads, and generated artifacts.

 For a hands-on tour of the extended helper catalogue, see `examples/extended_features.sapl`, which walks through conversions, object inspection, string helpers, file IO, and custom exception handling in one self-contained script.
+To experiment with embedded multi-language assets and metadata aware packaging, start with `examples/embedding_demo.sapl`.

 For a multi-module walkthrough covering inheritance, encapsulation, and package-driven reuse, execute `examples/structured_project/main.sapl`.